Sopheaktra34/DeTrust_Score/README.md

 The Trust Score ranges from **300 to 850** and is divided into categories for easier understanding:

-## 8. Trust Score Interpretation

-The final Trust Score ranges from 0–850 and is interpreted as follows:

 | Trust Score| Category    |
 |------------|-------------|
 | 800 – 850  | Excellent   |